Jhgomez/StudyNotes/Android/ArchitectureComponents.md

 Jetpack architecture components are viewmodel, lifecycleOwner, lifecycleObserver, room, LiveData, data binding, pagin, work manager.
 Android core architecture components are always the same 4, activity, content providers, broadcast receivers and services

 # Source
-Almost all(if not all) of the subjects we mention here can be found from google's [trainnig materials here](https://developer.android.com/develop#core-areas)
+Almost all(if not all) of the subjects we mention here can be found from google's [trainnig materials here](https://developer.android.com/develop#core-areas) and in the Android's documentation in the section "Design & Plan"

 # Views navigation